 You might be wondering how many bathing suits an individual should own as the swimsuit season approaches.
 Because they didn't want to get their other suits wet, I've seen some folks go to the pool in three separate swimsuits.

-Of course, it's important to have enough swimsuits so that you can wear one every day without it getting too dirty, but most of us will only use a couple of them at any given time.
+Having enough swimsuits is essential so that you can wear one every day without worrying about it getting too soiled, yet most of us only use a few of them at once.

 It's important to know yourself before deciding what number of suits will work best for you!
-How do some people decide how many bathing suits they need?
-What do others think works well?
+How do some people determine the number of bathing suits they require?
+What do others believe to be effective?

-You might think that the more bathing suits you own, the better.
-After all, if it's swimsuit season and you only have one suit to your name, how will you be able to go on vacation with your family?
+The more swimming suits you own, you would believe, the better.
+After all, how will you be able to take your family on vacation if it's swimsuit season and you only have one suit to your name?

 Swimsuits: How Many?!